-Here, $M_i$ is the component of the magnetisation in the $i$-direction, ${H}_{\textrm{i}_j}$ is the internal field strength of the particle in the $j$ direction, ${H}$ is the applied field amplitude, and $\hat{\mathbf{H}}$ is the applied field direction unit vector.
-For uniformly magnetised particles, the demagnetisation field can be described by the demagnetisation tensor components, $N_{jk}$, such that the internal field component becomes
+Here, $M_i$ is the component of the magnetization in the $i$-direction, ${H}_{\textrm{i}_j}$ is the internal field strength of the particle in the $j$ direction, ${H}$ is the applied field amplitude, and $\hat{\mathbf{H}}$ is the applied field direction unit vector.
+For uniformly magnetized particles, the demagnetization field can be described by the demagnetization tensor components, $N_{jk}$, such that the internal field component becomes

 In Eq.\eqref{eq:DemagFieldTensor} and thereafter we assume summation over repeated indexes.

 In the multi-domain case, the linear relationship is $M_j = \chi_{\text{p}}H_{\text{i}_j}$.
 Thus, $\chi_{\text{p}_{ij}} = \left( \delta_{ij}/\chi_{\text{p}} + N_{ij} \right)^{-1}$, such that the effective susceptibility for multi-domain particles is